pomonam/kronfluence/examples/imagenet/README.md

 <p align="center">
 <a href="#"><img width="380" img src="figure/query_batching.png" alt="Counterfactual"/></a>
 </p>
-The averaged correlations between the low-rank and full rank for 100 data points is 0.95.
+The averaged correlations between the low-rank and full rank scores for 100 data points is 0.95.

 ## Computing Pairwise Influence Scores with DDP